S3cmd Command Line Tool

 Directory upload

-Please make sure, that you didn’t forget to remove the trailing slash (e.g. .: directory/), trailing slash denotes uploading only the content of the desired directory.
+Please ensure that you haven’t forgotten to remove the trailing slash (e.g. .: directory/).
+The trailing slash indicates that only the contents of the specified directory will be uploaded.

-Data sync into s3 bucket from local machine
+Data sync to an s3 bucket from a local machine

-Data sync from s3 bucket to local machine
+Data sync from an s3 bucket to a local machine

 Last updated on